iann0036/tf-cfn-provider/docs/providers/azurerm/AutoscaleSetting.md

 Manages an AutoScale Setting which can be applied to Virtual Machine Scale Sets, App Services and other scalable resources.

+~> **NOTE:** This resource has been deprecated in favour of the `Terraform::AzureRM::MonitorAutoscaleSetting` resource and will be removed in the next major version of the AzureRM Provider.
+The new resource shares the same fields as this one, and information on migrating across [can be found in this guide](../guides/migrating-between-renamed-resources.html).

 ## Properties

 `Name` - (Required) The name of the AutoScale Setting.
 Changing this forces a new resource to be created.